 India's trade policy effectively bans imports of all GE products, except for soybean and canola oil derived from GE soybean and GE canola (select events).
 On July 8, 2006, the Ministry of Commerce and Industry issued a notification specifying that all imports containing GE products must have prior approval from GEAC.
 This directive requires a GE declaration at the time of import.
-In 2006, MOEFCC published the Procedure for GEAC Clearance for Imports of GM Products.
-The specific procedure for filing an import application for a GE product is found in Annex 2 of this report.

-Industry sources report that the procedures to obtain GEAC clearance for importing GE products are cumbersome and not science-based, which effectively prohibits imports.
+Industry sources report that the procedures to obtain GEAC clearance for importing GE products (including processed food products prior to August 2017) are cumbersome and not science-based, which effectively prohibits imports.
 On June 22, 2007, GEAC granted permanent approval for importation of soybean oil derived from glyphosate-tolerant soybeans for consumption after refining.
 On July 17, 2014, GEAC also approved importation of soybean oil derived from four other GE events.
 On September 3, 2015, GEAC allowed imports of soybean oil derived from another HT event (Event FG72 from Bayer Bioscience Private Ltd) and Canola oil derived from HT canola (Event Ms8xRF3 by Bayer Bioscience Private Ltd).
 No other GE food products, including bulk grains, semi-processed, or processed foods are currently authorized for import.

-GEAC has received applications for the approval of imports of DDGS, which is derived from GE corn; soybean meal derived from GE soybean; and GE soybean, which is under the process of review.
+GEAC has received applications for the approval of imports of DDGS derived from GE corn; soybean meal derived from GE soybean; and GE soybean, which is under the process of review.
 In January 2017, GEAC set up a sub-committee for drafting guidelines for imports of DDGS.
-In March 2018, the sub-committee submitted the Draft Guidelines on DDGS imports to GEAC, and GEAC forwarded the 11 applications for import approval of DDGS to the MAFW's Department of Animal Husbandry, Dairy and Fisheriesfor comments.
+In March 2018, the sub-committee submitted the Draft Guidelines on DDGS imports to GEAC, and GEAC forwarded the 11 applications for import approval of DDGS to the MAFW's Department of Animal Husbandry, Dairy and Fisheries for comments.
 Subsequently, in July 2018, GEAC formed another sub-committee to establish a procedure for dealing with applications related to imports of animal feed including DDGS and soybean meal.
-GEAC deferred any decision on imports of animal feed until the new sub-committee submits the proposed procedure and guidelines dealing with applications related to animal feed imports.
+The GEAC deferred any decision on imports of animal feed until the new sub-committee submits the proposed procedure and guidelines dealing with applications related to animal feed imports.

 The import of GE seeds and planting material is also regulated by the 2003 "Plant Quarantine Order (PQO Regulation of Import into India)," which came into force in January 2004.
 The PQO regulates the import of germplasm or bioengineered organisms and transgenic plant material for research purposes.
 The National Bureau of Plant Genetics Resources (NBPGR) is the authority for issuing import permits for GE seeds and plant materials.
-Sources report that the process of getting approval of bioengineered organism and transgenic plant materials.
+Sources report that the process of getting approval of bioengineered organism and transgenic plant material under the PQO is very cumbersome.
+Recently, the MOEFCC has published a document 'Procedure for Import and Export of GM Plant and Planting Material'.